 Copy last year's deadline calendar into this year's planner and at least one date will be wrong.
-That is because 8 of Hong Kong's 17 General Holidays follow the Chinese lunar calendar — and the lunar calendar drifts against the Gregorian calendar by up to 19 days from year to year.
+Seven named Hong Kong holidays follow the Chinese lunisolar calendar, while Ching Ming follows a solar term and the Easter holidays follow the Western ecclesiastical calendar.

 Which holidays are fixed and which move